preignition/program-user-guide/faq/md/README.md

-# How to user free text
+# How to Use free text

 ### Introduction to Accessible Surveys free text field - a.k.a.
 Markdown